 Check on the dried flowers every two days, for up to a couple weeks, until they feel dry.
 Then remove them, brush off any remaining sticky gel, and save the leftover silica for another day.
 You can keep using it until it turns pink, indicating it has lost its moisture-absorbing abilities.

 Just as silica acts like a speedy version of the air-drying technique, you can use microwaves in an update of the pressing method.
 As the microwave radiation heats up the liquid inside flowers, it escapes as vapor, drying the blooms.

 “While it may seem unusual, pressing flowers in a microwave is a perfectly safe and quick option for those looking to save time and resources,” said Palomares.
 However, he said, “Like any shortcut, there’s a slightly higher chance of this method producing mixed results when compared to the others.”

-For this option, you need two microwave-safe ceramic plates, several coffee filters, and of course a microwave.
+For this option, you’ll need two microwave-safe ceramic plates, several coffee filters, and, of course, a microwave.

 To start, layer your materials in this order: face-up plate, coffee filter, flower, coffee filter, face-up plate.
 Pop this sandwich into the microwave for one minute, then take it out, check the dryness of the flower, and replace the coffee filters with fresh ones.
 Repeat this process until the blossom is as dry as you want it to be.